hashgraph/hedera-improvement-proposal/HIP/hip-0000-block-node.md

 }
 ```

+Notably, a block node may consume a block stream from multiple sources e.g. multiple CNs.
+This approach can be used to increase the reliability and availability of network data

 #### Block Service

-As the block stream is ongoing and items are sent out in real time, it is valuable to be able to request an historical
+As the block stream is ongoing and items are sent out in real time, it is valuable to be able to request a historical
 block in its entirety.

 ```protobuf